 The Masters Par 3 is the rare tournament players aren't overly keen on winning.
 Or so goes the superstition since no one has ever won the Par 3 and the Masters in the same year.

 But what the tournament lacks in cutthroat competition, it makes up for in surprise cameos.
-Take, for instance, the presence of Caroline Wozniacki, who caddied for boyfriend Rory McIlroy on Wednesday.
+Take, for instance, the presence of Caroline Wozniacki, who caddied for then-boyfriend Rory McIlroy in 2013.
 The sight of a former world No. 1 tennis player in a caddie jumpsuit might be groundbreaking material if not for the fact that by Par 3 standards, celebrity caddies are nothing new.

 Below our list of noteworthies: